 Down below what was once the heart of the city, where hundreds of thousands of people first stepped foot in St. Louis, or worked for generation, is now largely vacant.
 It extends up and down in front of the Arch, and to the north and south a little ways.
 The Levee is a relic of the city’s steamboat past, and one replaced by the railroads.

 Named after the creek that ran east from the hills of Central St. Louis, Mill Creek was dammed and turned into a mill pond.
 When it was drained, it was replaced with rail yards.
 Nowadays, it refers to the thriving but impoverished African-American community that filled the buildings west of Union Station, and sometimes also called the Chestnut Valley due to the nearby thoroughfare.

 St. Louis is a city of incredibly beautiful historic churches, and these are some of the more notable of these structures.
 Almost all are threatened with demolition, or finally were destroyed in the last decade.

 St. Augustine Roman Catholic Church

 The giant German parish on Lismore in the St. Louis Place neighborhood, the former St. Augustine Roman Catholic Church sits abandoned, vandalized and ravaged by thieves.
 The huge Gothic Revival structure towers over desolate blocks of ruined houses and vacant lots.
-Will help come to save my favorite church in time?
+Damaged by fire the evening of December 8, 2022; will help come to save my favorite church in time?